scossu/lakesuperior/docs/cli.rst

 Command Line Reference
 ======================

-LAKEsuperior comes with some command-line tools aimed at several purposes.
+Lakesuperior comes with some command-line tools aimed at several purposes.

-If LAKEsuperior is installed via ``pip``, all tools can be invoked as normal commands (i.e. they are in the virtualenv ``PATH``).
+If Lakesuperior is installed via ``pip``, all tools can be invoked as normal commands (i.e. they are in the virtualenv ``PATH``).

 The tools are currently not directly available on Docker instances (*TODO add